OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/optimization_intro/screencast/script.md

 # Libraries for optimization

 Don't talk much about this slide.
-No need to sell estimagic.
+No need to sell optimagic.
 Just say we use it.